stijn-dejongh/lovecraft_public_domain/raw_converts/te.md

 with a flickering radiance, as from a mighty altar-flame far within.

   Later incidents are chaotic.
-As I stared at the uncannily lighted door and windows, I became subject to the most extravagant visions&mdash;visions so extravagant that I cannot even relate them.
-I fancied that I discerned objects in the temple&mdash;objects both stationary and moving&mdash;and seemed to hear again the unreal chant that had floated to me when first I awaked.
+As I stared at the uncannily lighted door and windows, I became subject to the most extravagant visions--visions so extravagant that I cannot even relate them.
+I fancied that I discerned objects in the temple--objects both stationary and moving--and seemed to hear again the unreal chant that had floated to me when first I awaked.
 And over all rose thoughts and fears which centred in the youth from the sea and the ivory image whose carving was duplicated on the frieze and columns of the temple before me.
 I thought of poor Klenze, and wondered where his body rested with the image he had carried back into the sea.
-He had warned me of something, and I had not heeded&mdash;but he was a soft-headed Rhinelander who went mad at troubles a Prussian could bear with ease.
+He had warned me of something, and I had not heeded--but he was a soft-headed Rhinelander who went mad at troubles a Prussian could bear with ease.

   The rest is very simple.
 My impulse to visit and enter the temple has now become